singhsantosh/python/README.md

-# python
+# python data structures and algorithms
-problems solved in python
+data structures and algoritms problems implemented in python.